Sanjulavj/Premier-League-Manager/README.md

 - JavaFX
 - AngularJS
 - Play-FrameWork
+- VS

 Developed a web-based application and a GUI to manage all the player details and the team details of the Premier League Football Tournament.

+**Main Features**

+- Object Oriented Programming design.
+- Options to add and delete clubs.
+- Option to add new matches.
+- Maintain all the club data.
+- Saving all data persistently.
+- Sorting option for data.
+- Search option for data.
+- Option to add random matches between clubs.

 **Aplication Screens**